instincthub/testimonials/README.md

 # The Custom Testimonial Every Website Should Use

-**
+The most proactive way of building a web markup is my rendering the right tags, adding the right attributes for styling and finally, commenting when you have various sections.

+In this tutorial, we will explore practical example with a Testimonial Page.

 ## HTML
-* The HTMl
+*While HTML might seem simple for people who have been into it for long, it can be daunting and confusing for beginners.*

+*In this video, I was able to break down the exact way you should solve the project puzzle whenever it comes to handling HTML in your next project.*

 ## CSS
-* Used the classes for basic styling.
-* The `tag.open` declaration will be toggled with Javascript.
+Cascading Style Sheet (CSS) is robust; without it, the web will seem naked.
+CSS was used to add flesh and clothing to our testimonial web page.

+We used the CSS class selector to target each element on the page and apply unique CSS declarations to them.

 ## Javascript Logic
 *[Event bubbling](https://javascript.info/bubbling-and-capturing) and event capturing was used to capture clicks whenever the user clicks on the button.
 Which also allows us to manipulate the [parent element](https://www.w3schools.com/jsref/prop_node_parentelement.asp).*

-* `hideTag()` function hides all the elements and change the buttons to `+` icon.
-* `forEach` Loop was used to create event bubbling.
-* `addEventListener` will be triggered when a faq element is clicked.
-* Finally, if statement was used to trigger change whenever the button is clicked.
+* We create a `ForEach` loop and added event handler on the `user_meta` div.
+* We used the `if` statement to check which button was click and attached the open class to the `parentElement`

 ## Credit: